andrewginns/differential/README.md

-# Newsletter Generator
+# Differential - Newsletter Generator

-An automated system for generating weekly technical newsletters from shared URLs.
+End-to-end Newsletter Generation.
+Creates newsletters based on the last x days of information extracted from content links.

 ## Features
 - Ingests content from URLs shared in WhatsApp
 - Processes web pages, PDFs, and YouTube videos
-- Uses AI to categorize and summarize content
+- Uses LLMs to categorise and summarise content
 - Assembles a weekly newsletter in Markdown format

 ## Setup